Post

 I’m trash0.99

-She told me I’m trash0.99
+Mary told me I’m trash0.99

-He told her she’s trash0.99
+Adam told Jane she’s trash0.99

 This keyboard is useless0.99

 As expected, toxic DeBERTa was not able to distinguish the directions and marked all of them as toxic.
-Interestingly, it considered insults towards inanimate objects as toxic (“The shirt is trash”, “This keyboard is useless”).
+Interestingly, it considered insults towards inanimate objects as toxic (“This keyboard is useless”).
 I don’t consider these comments to be harmful, unless someone really goes overboard with insulting an object.
-Indeed, the toxic data set is collected from online comments, and a lot of them are political debates.
-This means that
+This is because the toxic data set is largely collected from online political debates.
+It means that

 1. they only represent human-to-human interaction, and